 Measuring success doesn’t have to be complicated.
 By focusing on a few key metrics, you can get a clear picture of your display’s return on investment.
 The most effective methods involve analyzing sales data, observing how shoppers interact with the display, testing different versions to see what performs best, and keeping an eye on how quickly your products are selling.
 Think of it as a continuous feedback loop that helps you perfect your point-of-purchase strategy.
 A great custom fixture program is one that delivers measurable results, and it all starts with knowing what to track.

-Analyze Sales Data Before and After
+Analyze Your Sales Data Before and After

 The most straightforward way to measure your display’s effectiveness is to look at the numbers.
 Before you launch your new countertop display, establish a baseline.
 Pull a sales report from your point-of-sale (POS) system for the products you plan to feature, looking at the two to four weeks right before the change.
 Once your new display is in place, let it run for the same amount of time, then pull a new report.